arsena21/writing-on-water/README.md

 #### Known Issues: ####
 - Document size cannot be changed.
 - Strokes that are close to each other may have their colors mixed although they do not touch.
-- Application fails to keep the scale of the scene during resize.
 - Gravity is not working well yet.